-Apple Music App Rolling Out on LG TVs
+Apple Music App Rolling Out on LG TVs [Updated]

 LG TVs are getting a Apple Music app.
 MacRumors reported the product is currently rolling out, although it was not clear at the time of this writing which models are getting it.
-The Mac Observer has reached out to LG to clarify
+LG confirmed to The Mac Observer that the app is available on any of its smart TVs running webOS 4.0 or higher.

 Apple Music App on LG TVs

-Note: [Updated: 17 November following clarification on compatibility and free offer.[